dwrobel/flatcam/README.md

 21.10.2019

 - the context menu for the Tabs in notebook and PlotTabArea is launched now on right mouse click on tabs themselves
+- fixed an error when trying to view the source file and there is no object selected

 18.10.2019